 A Last Will and Testament is an order for a Court to review the deceased person’s estate and make sure that the property goes to the people outlined in the Will.
 A Revocable Living Trust transfers title of a couple’s property into a Trust during life and then allows that property to pass to beneficiaries without court involvement.
 In plain English, it changes the label attached to property so it is owned by the Trust and the Trust dictates what, when and how property passes to your heirs without probate.
 If property is not in your name, then probate doesn’t control it.

 The private distribution process outlined in a Living Trust dictates how the process will proceed, and the months or years of probate are cast aside in favor of a process that may only take a few weeks.
 As a practical matter, the court does not generally care about the distribution of your property as long as your debts are handled, taxes are paid, the law is not violated and no one contests the Trust.

 Another Trustee May Manage Your Estate For You During Life

-If you would like for our firm to assist you with a comprehensive domestic partnership estate plan, then please proceed to the Questionnaire page and contact our office at (919) 844-7993.
+If you would like for our firm to assist you with a comprehensive Domestic Partnership Estate Plan and other estate planning documents, then please fill out the form to the far right or contact our office at (919) 844-7993.